gabriele-nespoli/Regional-Minimum-Wages-and-Labor-Misallocation-in-Italy/README.md

 This program was used to obtain the dataset for my bachelor thesis.

-This repository will soon be updated to contain the replication package for my first paper "Regional Minimum Wages and Labor Misallocation in Italy", Bocconi Economic Journal, Issue 1, 2025.
+This repository will soon be updated to contain the replication package for my first paper "Regional Minimum Wages and Labor Misallocation in Italy", _Bocconi Economic Journal_, Issue 1, 2025.